gitmachtl/scripts/BlockNodesViaFail2Ban.md

 $ sudo apt-get install fail2ban
 ```

-## Just two simple files are needed for the config
+## Just two simple files are needed for the config in the jail.d and filter.d directory

 **/etc/fail2ban/jail.d/cardano.conf**
 ``` console